avoidwork/tenso/README.md

 			"auth": function ( ... ) { ... }, /* Authentication handler, to 'find' or 'create' a User */
 			"consumer_key": "", /* Get this from Twitter */
 			"consumer_secret": "", /* Get this from Twitter */
-			"callback_url": "" /* Get this from Twitter */
+		},
+		"protect": ["/private"],
-			"login": "/login" /* Path to redirect to on failed authentication */ },
+		"login": "/login" /* Path to redirect to on failed authentication */ }
-		"protect": ["/private"]
-	}
 }
 ```